 Inside the Transformation│The New Electricity A Conversation with Coursera Cofounder and Stanford University Adjunct Professor Andrew Ng

-Inside the Transformation│Quantum Questions Microsoft Principal Researcher & Research Manager Krysta Svore, Google Quantum AI Lab Member John Martinis, and Manager of Experimental Quantum Computing at IBM Research Jerry Chow in Conversation with Center for Software History Director David Brock
+Inside the Transformation│Quantum Questions Microsoft Principal Researcher & Research Manager Krysta Svore, Google Quantum AI Lab Member John Martinis, and Manager of Experimental Quantum Computing at IBM Research Jerry Chow in Conversation with Software History Center Director David Brock

-Inside the Transformation│Algorithms of Oppression Author Safiya Noble in Conversation with Center for Software History Director David C. Brock
+Inside the Transformation│Algorithms of Oppression Author Safiya Noble in Conversation with Software History Center Director David C. Brock

 Inside the Transformation│The Front Page of the Internet Reddit CEO Steve Huffman in Conversation with Fortune Senior Writer Michal Lev-Ram